qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 ^^^^^^^^^^^^^^^^^^

 Curve analysis runs several postprocessing against the fit outcome.
-It calls :meth:`._create_analysis_results` to create the :class:`.AnalysisResultData` class for the fitting parameters of interest.
+When the fit is successful, it calls :meth:`._create_analysis_results` to create the :class:`.AnalysisResultData` objects for the fitting parameters of interest.
 A developer can inject custom code to compute custom quantities based on the raw fit parameters.
 See :ref:`curve_analysis_results` for details.
+Afterwards, fit curves are computed with the fit models and optimal parameters, and the scatter table is updated with the computed (x, y) values.
+This dataset is stored under the "fitted" category.

+Finally, :meth:`._create_figures` method is called with the entire scatter table data to initialize the curve plotter instance accessible via the :attr:`~.CurveAnalysis.plotter` attribute.
-Afterwards, figure plotting is handed over to the :doc:`Visualization </tutorials/visualization>` module via the :attr:`~.CurveAnalysis.plotter` attribute, and a list of created analysis results and the figure are returned.
+The visualization is handed over to the :doc:`Visualization </tutorials/visualization>` module, which provides a standardized image format for curve fit results.
+A developer can overwrite this method to draw custom images.

 .. _curve_analysis_init_guess: